 Under Florida Statute 810.08, entering or remaining in a structure or conveyance when people aren’t present is a second-degree misdemeanor.

 If people do happen to be there, you could be committing a first-degree misdemeanor.

 For Legal Help, Call The Law Office of David A. Webster, P.A.

 If you’ve been charged with an offense in Seminole County, our lawyers will fight hard toward a favorable outcome on your behalf.
-We have 25 years of combined experience and know what it takes to get charges reduced or dropped.
+We have over 30 years of combined experience and know what it takes to get charges reduced or dropped.